danyork/draft-york-dnsop-cname-at-apex-publisher-view/draft-york-dnsop-cname-at-apex-publisher-view.md

 For reasons outlined in Appendix C of {{?I-D.ietf-dnsop-aname}} CNAME does not work at the apex of a domain.
 A primary reason is section 3.6.2 of {{?RFC1034}}.

-# Propriety solutions
+# Proprietary solutions

 To respond to this business demand, various DNS operators (including CDN providers who also act as DNS operators) have developed proprietary solutions (also referred to as "stupid DNS tricks" within the DNSOP community).
 Under various names such as "URL flattening" or "CNAME flattening", these techniques do work and allow the sites to be accessible on the CDN via the simple domain name.

+## Proprietary lockin

 However, because of the proprietary nature, they then lock the website publisher into using that DNS operator / CDN.
 The website publisher does not have an easily ability to move to a different DNS operator / CDN unless the new DNS operator / CDN can also provide a mechanism to allow the non-www domain usage.

+## Restriction on using multiple CDNs

 Additionally, many large web site publishers use (or want to use) multiple CDNs to achieve various business objectives, including resiliency / availability.
 The lack of a standard mechanism to do this "CNAME at apex" functionality limits the ability to explore multi-CDN options.

 # Existing and proposed solutions

-Various email discussions have indicated that existing mechanisms such as SRV and URI records can address this issue, although deployment/adoption concerns have been raised.
+Various email discussions have indicated that existing mechanisms can address this issue, although deployment/adoption concerns have been raised.
+Existing solutions include:

+* SRV record - {{?RFC2052}}
+* URI record - {{?RFC7553}}
+* NAPTR-based solutions (need to understand more)

 Multiple solutions have been proposed for discussion at IETF 103, including:

 * {{?I-D.ietf-dnsop-aname}}
 * {{?I-D.bellis-dnsop-http-record}}

+# Author opinion

 As a website publisher, I have a business objective to meet - make the site accessible over "example.com" versus "www.example.com".
 As long as this can happen in a manner that can be widely deployed, I am not partial to any specific solution.
 I just want it to work and not lock me in to specific proprietary solutions.

 # Past discussion

-There was a lengthy discussion of this topic in the DNSOP session at IETF 102.
+There was a lengthy discussion of this topic in the DNSOP session at IETF 102 in Montreal in 2018.
 Slides from that session are useful for more context:

 * https://datatracker.ietf.org/meeting/102/materials/slides-102-dnsop-somethingapex-02
 * https://datatracker.ietf.org/meeting/102/materials/slides-102-dnsop-cnameapex-00